Color Spotlight: Napthamide Maroon (PR171)

 What Others Say

-Although these pigments [Perylene Violet and Naphthamide Maroon] are quite different in terms of where they are stored within the pigment number categories, they are very similar in actuality when you are painting with them.
-The Naphthamide Maroon is definitely more on the red side, while Perylene Violet has a slightly more violet tone to it; however, both of these colors are definitely within the brick red category. … I feel like I prefer these [Naphthamide Maroon] colors just a hair above the Perylene Violet mixtures.
+Although these pigments [Perylene Violet and Napthamide Maroon] are quite different in terms of where they are stored within the pigment number categories, they are very similar in actuality when you are painting with them.
+The Napthamide Maroon is definitely more on the red side, while Perylene Violet has a slightly more violet tone to it; however, both of these colors are definitely within the brick red category. … I feel like I prefer these [Napthamide Maroon] colors just a hair above the Perylene Violet mixtures.
 They tend to be a little bit warmer, which, as you know, I love.

 Denise Soden, My Top 5 Favorite Watercolors: Purples